Passport welcomes Doug Rogers as new CRO

 “We’re thrilled to bring Doug on board as our Chief Revenue Officer and the guidance he brings to accelerate our growth as Passport expands as a leader in transportation and mobility infrastructure for cities,” said David Evans, Passport CEO.
 “Doug has a deep history selling to federal, state and local government agencies, along with payment processing, which will be key to our future success.”

 Passport is trusted by more than 800 cities in North America to manage their parking and mobility infrastructure.
-The company’s digital platform is the only end-to-end operating system for managing mobile pay parking, parking enforcement, digital permitting and micro-mobility.
+The company’s digital platform is the only end-to-end system for managing mobile pay parking, parking enforcement, digital parking permits and mobility management.

 “I believe in Passport’s mission, products and people, and that our growth comes when our customers are successful,” said Doug Rogers, Passport’s new CRO.
 “I’m looking forward to building great relationships with our customers, and helping them solve the critical problems in their mobility operations in a way that is safe and equitable.”